Top 10 Best Cartoon Network Shows

 In conclusion, We Bare Bears is a cool show, but Panda is a real jerk.
 On the bright side, he does have some redeeming qualities, such as his ability to use technology, even if it's excessive.

-23 Camp Lazlo Camp Lazlo is an American animated television series created by Joe Murray and produced by his company Joe Murray Productions with Cartoon Network Studios.
+Camp Lazlo is an American animated television series created by Joe Murray.
+It was produced by Joe Murray Productions in association with Cartoon Network Studios.
+The show aired on Cartoon Network from 2005 to 2008 and follows the adventures of a spider monkey named Lazlo at a summer camp.

 How is Ed, Edd 'n' Eddy in the top ten but Camp Lazlo isn't?
 HOW?
 The show is really funny and a little educational.
 I've been watching Camp Lazlo since the day it started on Cartoon Network, and I think that the show should at least be in the top five!